OPTICAL 3D METROLOGY

 O3DM is organized as an ISPRS event and the third O3DM workshop will be held in Brescia, Italy, during 12-13 December 2024 at the University of Brescia.
 Brescia has excellent transport access by high speed trains and airports from Bergamo (30 min), Verona (30 min) or Milano (1h).

 O3DM will be held in conjunction with the 8th international workshop "LowCost 3D".
 These are two complementary scientific events, accessible with the same registration fee, that will provide delegates with a wide range of topics centred on optical 3D measurement systems and applications.
-Participants could join both events with just one registration fee.
+Technical sessions will run in parallel among the two events and participants can join both tracks with just one registration fee.

 Giorgio Vassena, Universita' di Brescia